uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 >Accounting Adjustments<br/>
 >Taxable Profit<br/>
 >Taxable Loss<br/>
+>
->This information must be shown to the customer for them to confirm it is complete and correct for that source of business income before they send the declaration.
+>This information must be shown to the customer for them to confirm it is complete and correct for that source of business income before they send the declaration.</br>
+>
 >You could use the Business Income Source Summary APIs or opt to create this information within your package.
 HMRC will need the declaration to confirm the customer has seen it.

 21. Customer reviews and confirms information